 Investigator submits a targeting strategy and demonstrates a proven screening protocol.
 After approval of investigator’s approach the core will initiate electroporation in mouse ES cells.
 Investigator-screened targeted clones will be expanded by the core, sent for chromosome counts, and microinjected into blastocysts for chimera production.
 Investigators will receive potential chimeras and breed to germline transmission.
 All projects are scheduled through iLab on a first come first serve basis.
-Due to the additional costs of using B6 albino animals and natural matings to produce recipient blastocysts for microinjections, chimera production from B6 ES cells is more expensive.

 What will Happen

 - The investigator will submit a request form through iLab with a detailed gene targeting strategy and proven screening protocol.
 An account and IACUC number must be provided at this time.
 The ES cell line to be used is selected at this time.
 Choices are: